vserova/book/pages/ch_datamod.md

 #### Std-seg: Aligning Any Bioseq Type With Any Other

-A <span class="nctnt ncbi-type">SEQUENCE OF Std-seg</span> can be used to describe any <span class="nctnt ncbi-type">Seq-align</span> type on any types of <span class="nctnt ncbi-type">Bioseq</span>s.
-A <span class="nctnt ncbi-type">Std-seg</span> is very purely a collection of correlated <span class="nctnt ncbi-type">Seq-loc</span>s.
-There is no requirement that the length of each <span class="nctnt ncbi-type">Bioseq</span> in a segment be the same as the other members of the segment or that the same <span class="nctnt ncbi-type">Seq-loc</span> type be used for each member of the segment.
-This allows stretching of one <span class="nctnt ncbi-type">Bioseq</span> relative to the other(s) and potentially very complex descriptions of relationships between sequences.
+A `SEQUENCE OF Std-seg` can be used to describe any `Seq-align` type on any types of `Bioseq`s.
+A `Std-seg` is very purely a collection of correlated `Seq-loc`s.
+There is no requirement that the length of each `Bioseq` in a segment be the same as the other members of the segment or that the same `Seq-loc` type be used for each member of the segment.
+This allows stretching of one `Bioseq` relative to the other(s) and potentially very complex descriptions of relationships between sequences.

-Each <span class="nctnt ncbi-type">Std-seg</span> must give its dimension, so it can be used for <span class="nctnt ncbi-type">diags</span>.
-Optionally it can give the Seq-ids for the <span class="nctnt ncbi-type">Bioseq</span>s used in the segment (again a convenience for <span class="nctnt ncbi-type">Seq-align</span> of type <span class="nctnt ncbi-type">diags</span>).
-The <span class="nctnt ncbi-type">loc</span> slot gives the locations on the <span class="nctnt ncbi-type">Bioseq</span>s used in this segment.
-As usual, there is also a place for various <span class="nctnt ncbi-type">Score</span>(s) associated with the segment.
-The example given above is presented again, this time as a <span class="nctnt ncbi-type">Seq-align</span> using <span class="nctnt ncbi-type">Std-seg</span>s.
-Note the use of <span class="nctnt ncbi-type">Seq-loc</span> type "empty" to indicate a gap.
-Alternatively one could simply change the <span class="nctnt ncbi-type">dim</span> for each segment to exclude the <span class="nctnt ncbi-type">Bioseq</span>s not present in the segment, although this would require more interpretation by software.
+Each `Std-seg` must give its dimension, so it can be used for `diags`.
+Optionally it can give the Seq-ids for the `Bioseq`s used in the segment (again a convenience for `Seq-align` of type `diags`).
+The `loc` slot gives the locations on the `Bioseq`s used in this segment.
+As usual, there is also a place for various `Score`(s) associated with the segment.
+The example given above is presented again, this time as a `Seq-align` using `Std-seg`s.
+Note the use of `Seq-loc` type "empty" to indicate a gap.
+Alternatively one could simply change the `dim` for each segment to exclude the `Bioseq`s not present in the segment, although this would require more interpretation by software.

         Seq-ids
         id=100          AAGGCCTTTTAGAGATGATGATGATGATGA